Arzuparreta/brain/README.md

 does not exist, nothing will happen.

 ``brain edit <file_name>``: Open the file with the given name in the
 configured text editor.
-If the file does not exist, it will be created first.
+If the file does not exist, root brain
+directory will be opened in your text editor.

 ``brain list``: List all files in the configured directory.